capitalpb/advent_of_code_2023/README.md

 Upon looking at star 2 I don't even have the slightest idea of where to start.
 I may have to come back to this one at a later date.
 Sigh.

+## Day 11

+That was a fun one.
+Especially after yesterday.
+As soon as I saw that star 1 was expanding each gap by 1, I just had a feeling that star 2 would be doing the same calculation with a larger expansion, so I wrote my code in a way that would make that quite simple to modify.
+When I saw the factor of 1,000,000 I was scared that it was going to be one of those processor-destroying AoC challenges where you either wait for 2 hours to get an answer, or have to come up with a fancy mathematical way of solving things, but after changing my `i32` distance to an `i64`, it calculated just fine and instantly.
+I guess only storing the locations of galaxys and not dealing with the entire grid was good enough to keep the performance down.